gorgano/tolerant-mailer/README.md

 - Wanted to include an ID for better tracking through the different functions and log output
 - Wanted a proper logger service
 - Would have liked to use a parameter store to hold values
+- Didn't get to setup a proper build script

 # Time